How to Organize a Pantry If You Don’t Have One

 Seven easy ways to keep your kitchen clutter-free.

 We may earn revenue from the products available on this page and participate in affiliate programs.

-City-dwellers know all too well the hardship that is having to deal with a small kitchen.
-At the top of this list is the absence of a pantry and having to deal with the repercussions of such an inconvenience.
+City dwellers know all too well the hardship of having to deal with a small kitchen.
+At the top of this list is the absence of a pantry and grappling with the repercussions of such an inconvenience.
 Personally speaking, my fridge doubles as a pantry, housing everything from cereal boxes to packets of gum (yes, really).
 And while I have grown quite accustomed to this way of life, it’s neither sustainable nor practical.